goldenguy00/ror2skillsplusplus/README.md

 ## Usage

 While ingame your will earn points every third level gained (4, 7, 10,...) that can be used to purches upgrades to your characters skills.
-To redeem points open the info screen (hold TAB by default) and clikc the skill you would like to buy.
+To redeem points open the info screen (hold TAB by default) and click the skill you would like to buy.

 > ***NOTE:*** This mod is still a work in progress.
 There is no guarantee that SkillsPlusPlus is going to work with other mods thats alter character abilities.
 If you have found a bug refer to [Report a bug](#report-a-bug)